 I’ve made you another remittance of £20 and I hope you get them both, that is, one from me for £15 and this last one for £20.
 When you get it give five to my mother and tell her to buy something for herself.
 Cheerio darling.
 All my love, Alex.

-Postcard sent from Stalag IVB on 3rd February 1945.
+Postcard sent from Stalag IVB, Germany on 3rd February 1945.

 Life after the War

-The British Army demobbed Sergeant Liggett 2 months after World War Two ended.
-He returned to civilian life, undernourished and on a special diet like many other former prisoners of war.
-On his return home, he worked at Wilson’s Canning Factory on Castle Avenue, Portadown, Co.
-Armagh.
-He would later work in the Post Office sorting office for 27 years until his retirement.
+Alex would later work in the local Post Office sorting office for 27 years until his retirement.
 After this, he worked for a short time in security at Craigavon House until his 70s.

-Alexander Liggett and Kathleen Liggett had 4 children of their own.
+Liggett and his wife had 4 children of their own.
 June Liggett was born on 7th June 1946, Thomas Alexander Liggett (known as Philip) was born on 25th November 1949, Desmond Joshua Liggett was born on 5th September 1951, and Kathleen Susan Liggett was born on 3rd January 1954.
 Thomas Alexander Liggett died in a tragic accident at the family home on 7th June 1957.

 Alexander Liggett was well-known in Portadown from Shamrock Park Social Club to Armagh Road Church.
 He was also a member of Corcrain Purple Rocket LOL 339 and Kilmoriarty Royal Black Preceptory 267.
-Alexander Liggett lived at 12 Granville Square, Portadown with his wife Kathleen and son Joshua.
+In later life, he lived at 12 Granville Square, Portadown, Co.
+Armagh with his wife Kathleen and son Joshua.